 Florida’s Implied Consent Law

-In Florida, the implied consent law can be found at Florida Statute Section 316.1932.
-The implied consent law in Florida gives greater protection to those in DUI cases who are required to submit to chemical testing than is required under the federal or state constitution.
+In Florida, the implied consent law can be found in Florida Statute Section 316.1932.
+The implied consent law in Florida gives greater protection to those in DUI cases who must submit to chemical testing than is required under the federal or state constitution.

 - sets out the methods by which samples may be taken and tested.

-Any person who accepts the privilege to drive and who is lawfully arrested for any offense allegedly committed while driving or in actual physical control is “deemed to have given his/her consent” to submit to a breath, blood or urine test.
+Any person who accepts the privilege to drive and is lawfully arrested for any offense allegedly committed while driving or in actual physical control of a motor vehicle is “deemed to have given consent” to submit to a breath, blood, or urine test.

-For the results of the chemical test to be admissible at trial, the defendant does not need to read or understand the “implied consent” law.
-The courts have found that the failure of a defendant to be read the implied consent law does not provide a basis for suppression of test results.
+For the chemical test results to be admissible at trial, the defendant does not need to read or understand the “implied consent” law.

 Special Requirements for Breath or Urine Testing

 Section 316.1932(1)(a)-(b) allows for breath and urine testing but does so only incidental to a lawful arrest “for any offense allegedly committed while the person was driving or was in actual physical control of a motor vehicle while under the influence.”
 Department of Highway Safety & Motor Vehicles v.
 Whitley, 846 So.2d 1163 (Fla.
 5thDCA 2003).